On this day in 1945, Japan formally surrenders to the Allies aboard the USS Missouri in Tokyo Bay, bringing an end to World War 2.

 “After pondering deeply the general trends of the world and the actual conditions obtaining in our empire today, We have decided to effect a settlement of the present situation by resorting to an extraordinary measure.
 We have ordered Our Government to communicate to the Governments of the United States, Great Britain, China and the Soviet Union that Our Empire accepts the provisions of their Joint Declaration.”

 MacArthur arrived in Tokyo on August 30, and immediately decreed several laws: no Allied personnel were to assault Japanese people; no Allied personnel were to eat the scarce Japanese food; flying the Hinomaru or “Rising Sun” flag was severely restricted.
 On September 2, aboard the Missouri, Japanese Foreign Minister Shigemitsu signed for the Japanese government, while Gen. Umezu signed for the Japanese armed forces; it was not quite all over.

 Allied civilians and military personnel alike celebrated V-J Day, the end of the war, yet isolated soldiers and personnel from Japan’s far-flung forces throughout Asia and the Pacific refused to surrender for months and years afterwards, some even refusing into the 1970’s.

-But for two serious bombs, Robert J. Oppenheimer’s quirky crew and one petulant new President, millions of Allied and Japanese lives could have been dashed on the rocks of a religious refusal to surrender; many of you reading this would not be here today.
+But for two serious bombs, Robert J. Oppenheimer’s quirky crew and one petulant new President, millions of Allied and Japanese lives could have been dashed on the rocks of a religious refusal to surrender; a goodly sum of you reading this might not be here today.

 And here the lesson endeth.